jgraffite/hobbies-netflix-layout-replication/README.md

 - *Netflix website visual fidelity;*
 - *The images (tv shows thumbs) was get from the Netflix website and covers from some promotion websites;*
 - *The icons displayed are from the library [FontAwesome](http://fontawesome.com "FontAwesome") in its free version.
 This is why some icons are displayed a bit different from those displayed in the Netflix website;*
 - *The used fonts was the universals and free by Google Fonts.
-This is why will be possible see some visual differences.*
+This is why it will be possible to see some visual differences.*

-###Rodando a aplicação / Running the project
+### Rodando a aplicação / Running the project

 Para levantar a aplicação, basta copiar e colar o comando abaixo no seu terminal: